hemeac/kiwiTechTree/README.md

 Reshuffled Tech Nodes.
 Added B9 upgrades to containers.

 ## Kerbal Planetary Base Systems 1.6.12
 Reshuffled Tech Nodes.
 Added B9 upgrades to parts, mostly through a unique Kerbal Planetary Base Systems Upgrade.
 Also supports mod support for Extraplanetary Launchpads, Lifesupport mods, DeepFreeze, KAS, and KIS.
-If SSPX is installed, SSPX experiments will replace or add in a couple of experiments to KPBS parts. ** Keeps Kerbalism configs as is.
-Appear to be some bugs that need to get tackled at some point **
+If SSPX is installed, SSPX experiments will replace or add in a couple of experiments to KPBS parts. **Keeps Kerbalism configs as is.
+Appear to be some bugs like duplicate modules that need to get tackled at some point.**

 ## Kerbal Reusability Expansion 2.8.6
 Reshuffled Tech Nodes.
 Added B9 Upgrades to structures and SuperDraco engines.